If you want to experience one of the finest and most affordable French cuisines in Manhattan, Paname Restaurant is the place to be.

 Artichoke Pesto ($11)

 Along with the appetizers, we were also served some bread with a stylish presentation of butter on a black stone.
-We had never seen such a unique presentation and were left quite impressed by it.
+It was a pretty unique presentation and we were left quite impressed by it.

 For the entrees, we once again ordered an entree each and shared it amongst ourselves.
 All the entrees were beautifully presented and were not just a visual treat but also a treat for our palates.